tanmayagarwal1/spring-azure-cloud-api/readme.md

 # Spring-Azure-Cloud-Api
-This project aims to replicate the functunality of Azure Cloud by mocking their provided services.
+This project aims to replicate the functunality of Azure Cloud by implementing their provided services.
 This project serves as a proof of concept for working on various intricate backend technologies while building loosely coupled and highly cohersive code.
-This project focuses on Mocking the below services provided on Azure Cloud :
+This project focuses on replicating the below services provided on Azure Cloud :
 1. Azure Kubernetes Services
 2. Storage Accounts
 3. Container Registries